Flags at Half-Staff at State Capitol in Honor of Former State Legislator Edwin W. Olson Jr.

 (This comes as a bit of a shock, as quite a few knew Ed from his time in the legislature.
 You can read the full obit here.
-Originally coming from NEw York, his brand of Republican politics were not as hard right as many nowadays, but he was a strong advocate for education in the legislature, and carried a lot of water for the SDGOP.)
+Originally coming from New York, his brand of Republican politics were not as hard right as many nowadays, but he was a strong advocate for education in the legislature, and carried a lot of water for the SDGOP.)

 Flags at Half-Staff at State Capitol in Honor of Former State Legislator Edwin W. Olson Jr.